santoru/InstaProfile/README.md

 ### Todo
 - Add some information about the user's profile on the profile view.
 - Find a way to fetch stories of the user (external api's maybe?) and dispaly/download them.
+- Check if there is an active internet connection
+- Implement a syncronious GET request and display a loading spinner